UW-HRC/uw-hrc.github.io/z_paws.md

 <!--update registration link-->
 Day-of registration, bib-pickup, and bag check-in starts at 9:15am and will be located at the HUB Lawn.
 Payment for day-of registration will be $15 in cash or venmo.
 Participants must still register via the portal above prior to day of event.

+The first 24 participants to register for the event will receive a free event T-shirt.
+Look out for an email from us regarding your free T-shirt!

 ### Event Details and Schedule

 The race start line will be located at the HUB Lawn.